will-lol/personalWebsiteAwesome/blog/itunes-xml.md

 However, there has been one major innovation in the digital music library space that iTunes simply does not feature.
 The annual statistical summary.
 I knew I had to take iTunes' ancient XML export feature and turn it into a Spotify Wrapped inspired experience for all of the iPod users of today.

 An application such as this one is expected by users to run in their web browser.
-So what language is better used to parse an exported iTunes.XML file in than the web's flagship language: JavaScript.
+So what language is better used to parse an exported iTunes.XML file than the web's flagship language: JavaScript.

 I considered the DOMParser API and XML parsers more broadly, but concluded that building my own would be more fun.
 These options would also only bring me slightly closer to a JavaScript object of a user's library, since they do not understand how an iTunes.XML file specifically is formatted.